stfnjstn/developerplayground/_posts/2014-06-12-howto-implement-a-delegate-pattern-to-communicate-between-a-spritekit-scene-and-the-parent-viewcontroller.md

 @end
 ```
-The Scene object needs a property to store the reference of the Delegate in 'GameScene.h':
+The Scene object needs a property to store the reference of the Delegate in _GameScene.h_:
 ```objectivec
 @property (nonatomic,strong)  id<GameSceneDelegate> delegateContainerViewController; The ViewController which will act as Delegate has to implement the protocol: